EDITO-Infra/edito-workshops-presentations/docs/source/add_process/README.md

 ## 🔧 Core Steps

-The process of adding a model to EDITO follows these key steps:
+The process of adding a process to EDITO follows these key steps:

-### 1. Dockerize Your Model
+### 1. Dockerize Your Process
 - Containerize your computational workflow
 - Ensure all dependencies are included
 - Test locally before deployment